Jonnius00/TaskManagementAPI/Docs/IMPLEMENTATION_PLAN_PART2.md

 - Navbar with navigation links and logout
 - Footer with copyright

-✅ **Completion Criteria**: All routes configured and app structure complete
+**Completion Criteria**: All routes configured and app structure complete
 ✅ **STATUS: COMPLETED** - App.razor, routing, layouts, and pages created

----

-#### Task 3.8: Summary & Next Steps

-**What you've accomplished:**
-- ✅ Created ProjectApiService for API communication (Task 3.1)
-- ✅ Created Project DTOs for type safety (Task 3.2)
-- ✅ Implemented ProjectListComponent with search (Task 3.3)
-- ✅ Implemented CreateProjectComponent with validation (Task 3.4)
-- ✅ Implemented EditProjectComponent with data loading (Task 3.5)
-- ✅ Implemented ProjectDetailComponent for viewing (Task 3.6)
-- ✅ Configured App.razor, routing, and layouts (Task 3.7)

-**Stage 3 Completion Status:** ✅ ALL TASKS COMPLETE

----

 ---